slhmath/Deep_Q_Reinforcement_Learning_Acrobot/README.md

 # Deep_Q_Reinforcement_Learning_Acrobot
-We train a Deep Neural Network to estimate the optimal policy or Q(uality)-Values for an agent playing Acrobot-v1 in OpenAI Gym.
+We train a Deep Neural Network to estimate the optimal policy or Q(uality)-Values for an agent in the Acrobot-v1 system in OpenAI Gym.

 The agents 'goal' is to swing its two limbs so that the lower limb breaches the horizontal bar directly above it.
 Here is a sample of the agent performing during the training phase: